eleccrazy/article35/README.md

 ## Description

 This is the backend application for the Article35 project.
-Aritcle35 is a blog site for advocating for women's empowerment in Ethiopia.
+Aritcle35 is a blog site for advocating women's empowerment in Ethiopia.
 Article 35 is where the rights of women is stated in the Ethiopian constitution.

 ## Technologies